After a storm, your roof might appear fine, but hidden damage can lead to serious problems if ignored.

 Hidden Damage You Might Miss

-Another hidden issue is damaged underlayment, the protective layer beneath your shingles.
-Since this layer isn’t visible without removing shingles, its condition often goes unnoticed.
-Yet, any damage here can lead to widespread water infiltration.
+Another hidden issue is damaged underlayment, which is the protective layer beneath your shingles.
+Since this layer is not visible without removing shingles, its condition often goes unnoticed.

-To protect yourself, document any visible damage with photographs.
-This evidence can be invaluable for insurance claims and helps professionals assess the extent of the damage.
+To protect yourself, we suggest documenting any visible damage with photographs.
+This evidence is invaluable for insurance claims and helps professionals assess the extent of the damage.

 Why Waiting to Fix Your Roof Costs More

-Putting off roof repairs might seem like a way to save money, but small problems can quickly spiral into major, costly issues.
+Roof repair delays lead to compounding costs that far exceed the price of an initial fix.
+Putting off repairs might seem like a way to save money, but small problems quickly spiral into major issues.

 Higher Repair Costs Over Time

-A small leak can do more damage than you might think.
-Water seeps through damaged shingles, spreading to the roof deck and beyond.
-Over time, this can cause the wooden decking to rot, turning a minor repair into a major structural overhaul.
-Even seemingly small issues, like damaged flashing around chimneys or skylights, can snowball into widespread damage if left unattended.
+A small leak does more damage than you might think.
+Water seeps through damaged shingles, spreading to the roof deck and causing the wooden decking to rot.

 Water Damage and Mold Problems

 Once water finds its way into your home, the problems multiply.
-It compromises your insulation, forcing your HVAC system to work harder – and driving up energy bills.
-Worse, it creates the perfect environment for mold, which can start growing in as little as 24 to 48 hours.
-Water damage doesn’t stop at the roof; it can spread to ceilings, walls, and even electrical systems, leading to extensive and expensive repairs.
+It creates the perfect environment for mold, which can start growing in as little as 24 to 48 hours.

 Insurance Claim Problems